pytorch/multipy/README.md

 #### Installing environment encapsulators

 We support both `conda` and `pyenv`+`virtualenv` to create isolated environments to build and run in.
-Since `multipy` requires a position-independent version of python to launch interpreters with, for `conda` environments we use the prebuilt `libpython-static=3.x` libraries from `conda-forge` to link with at build time, and for `virtualenv`/`pyenv` we compile python with `-fPIC` to create tge linkable library.
+Since `multipy` requires a position-independent version of python to launch interpreters with, for `conda` environments we use the prebuilt `libpython-static=3.x` libraries from `conda-forge` to link with at build time, and for `virtualenv`/`pyenv` we compile python with `-fPIC` to create the linkable library.

-> ** NOTE ** We support Python versions 3.7 through 3.10 for `multipy`; note that for `conda` environments the `libpython-static` libraries are available from `3.8` onwards.
+> **NOTE** We support Python versions 3.7 through 3.10 for `multipy`; note that for `conda` environments the `libpython-static` libraries are available for `3.8` onwards.
 With `virtualenv`/`pyenv` any version from 3.7 through 3.10 can be used, as the PIC library is built explicitly.

 Example commands for installing conda:
 ```shell